How Long Is A Half Marathon?

 My advice?
 Just enjoy the journey.

 For me, consistency was key.
 Some weeks, I felt amazing and crushed my runs.
 Other weeks, I struggled.
 But as long as I kept showing up, I made progress.
-It’s just a matter of time and practice.
-The rest is just details.
+It just takes time and practice.
+The details will fall into place

 Training for a Half Marathon

-Most half-marathon training programs last between 12 to 16 weeks.
+Half-marathon training programs are usually between 12 and 16 weeks.
 At the very least, it will take three months to race, but it depends on your starting option.

-Beginner runners must follow a beginner half marathon plan—such as the couch to half marathon plan—that lasts no less than 16 weeks to be race-ready.
+Beginners should stick to a training plan designed for first-timers.—such as the couch to half marathon plan—that lasts no less than 16 weeks to be race-ready.

 Last but not least, advanced runners will follow a plan that’s 12 weeks long.